Learning activities

 Ready vs not ready (for sexual activity)

-Students discuss, illustrate and compare their views and perspectives on being ready for sexual activity.
+Students discuss, consider and compare different views and perspectives on being ready for sexual activity.

 Respectful relationships online